In recent weeks, I've received a flurry of questions all asking the same thing, "I've read there's fluoride in kombucha. Should I be worried?"

 Still Worried?
 How to Reduce Fluoride in Kombucha

-If you're still concerned about fluoride in your kombucha, but still wish to continue drinking it, there's a few steps you can take to minimize how much fluoride ends up in your brew.
+If you're still concerned about fluoride in your kombucha, but still wish to continue drinking it, there are a few steps you can take to minimize how much fluoride ends up in your brew.

 Brew with Filtered Water